vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 ## Configure Storage account

 Next, we configure our [Azure Storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview).
-The storage account stores the [stream offsets](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-features#stream-offsets) for our Event Hub's partitions (essentially, the offsets keep track of where the newest event is located).
+The storage account stores the [stream offsets](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-features#stream-offsets) for our Event Hub's partitions.
+These offsets keep track of where the newest event is located, for each partition.

-From the sidebar, we navigate to *Security + networking > Access keys*.
-We copy the connection string, which our Peakboard app will need, in order to connect to our storage.
+Again, we need to get the connection string and key, for our Peakboard app to use later.
+To get this information, we use the sidebar to go to *Security + networking > Access keys*.

 ![image](/assets/2026-01-06/azure-storage-account-connection-string.png)